 Futurism & Dada Reviewed [LTMCD 2301]

-Futurism & Dada Reviewed is an archive primer compiling more than an hour of original sound recordings made by luminaries from both 20th century art movements, including F.T.
+Futurism & Dada Reviewed is an archive primer compiling original sound recordings made by luminaries from both 20th century avant-garde art movements, including F.T.
 Marinetti, Antonio Russolo, Jean Cocteau, Marcel Duchamp, Wyndham Lewis, Guillaume Apollinaire, Kurt Schwitters, Tristan Tzara, Marcel Janco and Richard Huelsenbeck.
 The audio content includes interviews, tone poetry and avant-garde musical pieces, all of which were recorded between 1913 and 1959.

 2. ANTONIO RUSSOLO Corale